 Most email services stop their email validation at that point.
 The email validation tool from DeBounce is able to conduct further transactions with the ISP to determine even on the accept all email address whether it actually exists on the system and that whether an email can be sent to it or not.
 Accuracy and simplicity are what make someone get DeBounce as opposed to other email validation systems out there in the market.
 The system provides accurate results even with accept-alls.
 It can provide an uplift of 35% in terms of those accept-alls.

-When looking for an email validation company, always go for a vendor who provides an overall solution to your problem and not a limited solution.
-Look for one that will give simple clear results that you can understand and your company can apply to your own data systems.
+If you're in the market for an email validation company, it's important to choose a vendor that offers a comprehensive solution to your needs, rather than a limited one.
+This means looking for a company that provides clear and easy-to-understand results that your company can apply to your data systems.